Syria seizes Lebanese boat, family says man killed

 The border areas between Lebanon and Syria are known for smuggling, and Syrian security services have become especially sensitive to contraband runs since a revolt against President Bashar al-Assad erupted 10 months ago.

-Syria complains that its neighbors are not clamping down on smuggling of weapons they say are destined for insurgents.
+Syria complains that its neighbours are not clamping down on smuggling of weapons they say are destined for insurgents.

 Residents in Lebanon's northern coastal town of Arida said they heard gunfire offshore but did not see who was shooting.
 They said they later saw a Syrian boat towing the Lebanese fishing boat toward the nearby Syrian port of Tartous.